PratulDwivedi/knowledge_base/Generative AI/Prompts.md

 - Prompt -  Treat the AI like a beginner: assume nothing is obvious to it.
 Prompting refers to the textual instructions you give an AI system to perform a task​.
   - https://www.youtube.com/watch?v=w8W7m3T_lr8

+### Generate Prompt
+You are world class prompt engineer. you put together very detailed prompt that are concise but detailed enough that i can get my desired output when i ask you for prompt i want you to put together the prompt in markdown in a code block so that i can easily copy it.

+Write me a prompt to generate a full stack app with following feature

 ### Effective prompting is a skill that grows with practice

 - BAD - Could you maybe write something about a science topic?